 The afternoon slump: how to hold productivity through the second half of the day

 2–4 p.m. is the dead zone of the workday.
-Let's unpack what's behind the afternoon dip and how to support brain and muscles without overloading on caffeine.
+Let's unpack what's behind the afternoon dip, how exactly BCAA affect brain fatigue, how fast they're absorbed and why it beats a third espresso.

 Where the afternoon dip comes from

 The afternoon dip is a mix of factors: a natural circadian trough in alertness, a glucose spike-and-fall after a carb-heavy lunch, and accumulated adenosine.
-A sugary snack or another espresso only widens the swing.
+A sugary snack or another espresso only widens the swing — and pushes the dip into the evening.

 Mushrooms as background focus support

-Lion's mane is studied for cognitive support [1] and cordyceps for endurance and oxygen utilization [2].
-Unlike caffeine, they don't create a sharp peak — they work in the background, helping hold concentration steadily.
+Lion's mane is studied for cognitive support — it stimulates NGF and improved cognition in clinical work [4][5].
+Cordyceps works on endurance and oxygen utilization [6].
+Unlike caffeine, they don't create a sharp peak — they work in the background, helping hold concentration steadily, exactly what the second half of the day needs.

 MY4 DAY instead of a sugary snack